 What I say here isn’t going to be exhaustive by any means.
 Indeed, I’m deliberately keeping it short.
 And this introduction has already gone on too long.

 Start by determining if your goal is genuine information security for your organization, or if you’re seeking CYA (Cover Your Anterior) security.
 The latter isn’t so much aimed at preventing security failures as it is at shifting blame and responsibility for them.

 - You create a policy that is difficult for people to realistically comply with.

 - You wait for something to go wrong.

 - You find a person who failed to comply and shift the blame to them.

 The major problem, of course, with CYA security, is that it doesn’t prevent things from going wrong.
 It also leads to unhappy people, who are either perpetually stressed by not being able to meet demands or who have simply developed contempt for those creating and enforcing those security policies.
 The benefit is that you are covered.

 On the other hand, if you wish to promote genuine security, you’ll develop policies and practices that reduce the chance of things going wrong.
 This approach should reduce real risk, but it does mean that failures are the responsibility of those designing the policies and practices.

 In real life, policies are going to be a mixture of both.
 It is not always possible to avoid some CYA security, but you should recognize when you are doing it.
-What is different now (as you have to learn how to secure your people and organization with everyone working from home) is that there will be more cases where genuine security and CYA security come into conflict.
+What is different now (as you have to learn how to secure your people and organization with everyone working remote or hybrid) is that there will be more cases where genuine security and CYA security come into conflict.